-This fund is used to account for the accumulation of resources for and the payment of matured general long-term debt principal, interest, and related expenditures.
+This fund is used to account for the accumulation of resources for and the payment of matured general long-term debt principle and interest.

-Special Revenue Funds
+Special Revenue Fund

 In Washington State, the only allowable special revenue fund for school districts is the Associated Student Body (ASB) Fund.
 This fund is accounted for in the District's financial statements as the financial resources legally belong to the District.
 As a special revenue fund, amounts within the ASB Fund may only be used for those purposes that relate to the operation of the Associated Student Body of the District.